 This guide is not supposed to replace Freyas’ excellent FA guide written back when 1.10 came out.
 Rather this guide is simply an update and addition to it, since that guide is written without strafe as a main attack.
 His guide can be found here.
-This guide does not get into the math behind breakpoints.
-That can be found here.
-This is mostly a leveling guide and tips for playing a FA/Strafezon and some very brief suggestions for gear and skill points.
+This guide does not get into the math behind breakpoints This is mostly a leveling guide and tips for playing a FA/Strafezon and some very brief suggestions for gear and skill points.

 There are only a couple of negative things about strafe.
 One is the lock you experience while strafing.
 You must be aware of where you’re standing before you start strafing.
 The strafer should use a Valk and Merc.
 She positions herself behind them, makes sure she won’t get hit while strafing and then locks and loads.
 The lock is only a second or two so if you’re careful and strategic you’ll be fine even with low life.